 The new UK aid programme is managed by four leading development organisations.
-Together we will deliver 440 million treatments to help several countries to reach the elimination threshold for diseases and promote long-term sustainable change.
+Together we will deliver more than 400 million treatments to help several countries to reach the elimination threshold for diseases and promote long-term sustainable change.

 We will work alongside ministries of health, communities and partners including the World Health Organization (WHO) in endemic countries to deliver one of the most significant NTD programmes in history.

 Ascend also gives Sightsavers the opportunity to continue the momentum, of several other NTD programmes that finished in 2019, including:

 The video below shows the work already achieved to tackle lymphatic filariasis in the Bijagos Islands in Guinea-Bissau.
 The Ascend programme will build on this work, and that of many other programmes, to help us treat these devastating diseases.